zew/go-questionnaire/static/doc/en/data-protection.md

 Your data will we treated strictly confidential.

-Data processing is done in anonymized form.
+Data processing is done as as panel data set in anonymized form.

 Your data will be stored on a protected server on the premises of ZEW Ltd. Only members of the financial markets team have access to this server.

-In addition we ask for your permission to associate your answers with your business identity.
+In addition we ask for permission to internally associate your answers with your business identity.

 Your business identity consists of name, role, work phone and email, employer and start of contribution.